adamsokacz/4ID3/GitBook/README.md

-# About
+# ❔ About

 ## Welcome!

 Hello everyone and welcome to the 4ID3 IoT Devices & Networks lab component!
 My name is Adam Sokacz and I am an Automation graduate from the class of 2023.
 I have a passion for software development and using these tools to build real-world solutions!
 Apart from that, I'm an avid cycIist and love biking and hiking the amazing trails around Hamilton and throughout the golden horseshoe.
-I have had the extraordinary opportunity to be a part of the course revamp and restructure many of the lab experiments that you will be doing this semester.&#x20;
+I have had the extraordinary opportunity to be a part of the course revamp and restructure many of the lab experiments that you will be doing this semester.

 For questions or technical support, you can contact me at **adamsokacz@gmail.com**